skeres/ssl_tls_01/readme.md

 ## >> Step 2 : Create our Self-Signed Certificate
-We will use our rootCA.key and rootCA.crt to sign later the SSL certificate.
+3 things to do :
-Follow steps below :
+- Generate our server private key
-- Generate server private key
+- Generate a CSR Certificate Signing Request file : if we want our certificate to be signed by our root authority,
-- Generate a CSR Certificate Signing Request file : if we want our certificate signed, we need a certificate signing request (CSR)
+we need a certificate signing request (CSR)
 - Generate SSL self signed certificate file with our CSR and root authority informations.

 ### Generate server private key